timothymcmackin/public-api-javascript-sdk/docs/ImagesApi.md

 **Get the details of featured image collections**

 This endpoint gets more detailed information about a featured collection, including its cover image and timestamps for its creation and most recent update.
-To get the images, use &#x60;GET /images/collections/featured/{id}/items&#x60;.
+To get the images, use `GET /images/collections/featured/{id}/items`.

-### Example
+### Example {#getFeaturedLightbox-example}

 ```javascript
 const sstk = require('shutterstock-api');